01 of 07

 04 of 07

 Reusable Grocery Bag Gardens

-I don't know what it is about plastic reusable grocery bags, but my herbs and vegetable plants seem to love them.
-I use the type of bags that are soft-sided and have smooth plastic outside and flannel or fabric on the reverse side.
+We don't know what it is about plastic reusable grocery bags, but my herbs and vegetable plants seem to love them.
+We use the type of bags that are soft-sided and have smooth plastic outside and flannel or fabric on the reverse side.
 The ones that are all fabric don't usually last for the whole summer and can quickly disintegrate.
-I have had great luck growing all kinds of tomatoes in them; from giant indeterminate sprawlers to the more petite and well-behaved patio-sized plants.
-I have also grown herbs, lettuce, peas and potatoes and flowering plants in the bags, all with huge success.
+We have had great luck growing all kinds of tomatoes in them; from giant indeterminate sprawlers to the more petite and well-behaved patio-sized plants.
+We have also grown herbs, lettuce, peas and potatoes and flowering plants in the bags, all with huge success.